How to Lighten Your Hair Color Naturally

 - Chop the rhubarb, then add to the water and boil for 10 to 15 minutes.

 - After the recommended time, strain and use the resulting “tea” on your hair.

-- Wet your hair with the treatment and let sit for at least 10 minutes.
+- Moisten your hair with the treatment and let sit for at least 10 minutes.

 - Then, rinse with water like usual.